FEFELAND/StreamReactive/README.md

 ![Test Dashboard](Assets/Images/SR-TestDash1.PNG)
 ### Message Generator
 > You can use this tab to quickly setup the messages/strings you need your bot to send in order to get events to start showing.
 Currently can be generated as a regular json or ready made C# code for streamer.bot

+> After you run the mod for the first time, you may also use the generator without needing the game open by going to `\UserData\StreamReactive\generator.html`

 ![Message Generator](Assets/Images/SR-TestDash2.PNG)